tpavlek/tpavlek-me/source/_posts/2016-08-15-edmonton-city-council-camera-upgraded.md

 A lot of belligerence.

-{% include 'image.html.twig' with {name:"iveson-fabio.jpg",caption: "Hyper-sexualization of our mayor is not appropriate"} %}
+{% include 'image.html.twig' with {name:"iveson-fabio.jpg",caption: "Hyper-sexualization of our mayor is not appropriate, we can finally see him in high-resolution"} %}